signals-protocol/signals-breakout-programs/programs/range-bet-program/math-core/README.md

 # Range Bet Math Core

-This crate implements the mathematical core for the Signals Breakout Contracts protocol.
-It provides the essential mathematical functions for calculating betting costs using the (q+t)/(T+t) integral formula.
+This crate implements the mathematical core for the Signals Protocol.
+It provides functions for calculating betting costs using the $(q+t)/(T+t)$ integral formula.

-## Features
+## Implementation Features

-- Configurable build targets (on-chain BPF and WASM)
+- **Dual compilation targets**: Both on-chain BPF (Solana) and WASM (browser)
-- Robust mathematical implementation with overflow protection
+- **Overflow protection**: Robust error handling for numerical edge cases
-- Complete test suite including property-based tests
+- **Comprehensive testing**: Unit tests, benchmarks, and property-based tests

-## JavaScript/TypeScript Usage

-If you're using this library from JavaScript or TypeScript with the WASM build, please refer to the [TypeScript Guide](./GUIDE.md) for usage instructions and examples.

 ## Core Functions

-The crate exposes the following core mathematical functions:
+The crate exposes these primary functions:

 ### `calculate_bin_buy_cost`

-Calculates the cost to buy tokens in a single bin.

 ```rust
 pub fn calculate_bin_buy_cost(x: u64, q: u64, t: u64) -> Result<u64>
 ```

-Where:
+Calculates the cost to buy tokens in a single bin, where:

 - `x`: Amount of tokens to purchase
 - `q`: Current token quantity in the bin